Code-Institute-Submissions/dublin_intercambio/README.md

 ##### A typical user of this site would:
 * Have an interest in improving their level of Spanish or English
-* Live in the Dublin - or planning a trip to Dublin
+* Live in the Dublin (or planning a trip to Dublin)
 * Speak English (to some degree)

 ##### This project is the best way to help them achieve these things because: